jimlynnjulian/Epever-Tracer-Exar-Driver/Readme.md

+  This driver also works with my Epever Triron 4210n.

   The new Rasperry Pi operating system, Bookworm 12, has a driver designated 'ttyUSB0.'
   Historically, getting a driver for the Epever charge controllers' Exar chip to run has been difficult, at best.